 As Professor of Ethno-ornithology, a position unique to the University of Oxford, I sit both within and between the Edward Grey Institute of Field Ornithology (Department of Biology) and the Institute of Human Sciences (School of Anthropology and Museum Ethnography).
 Holding degrees in Environmental Biology, Plant Taxonomy and Ornithology, and having once considered archaeology as a career, my interests were always broad and included Historical Ecology, but my first love was bound to win – birds.

-For thirty years I studied the Great Tit population of Wytham Woods near Oxford, with a special interest in adaptation: e.g. of changes in eggshell patterning over years, which increasingly focused my attention on the ubiquitous influence of human activity on bird populations.
+For thirty years I studied the Great Tit population of Wytham Woods near Oxford, with a special interest in adaptation: e.g., of changes in eggshell patterning over years, which increasingly focused my attention on the ubiquitous influence of human activity on bird populations.
 It was through teaching ecology and conservation in the Institute of Human Sciences at Oxford, however, that I realised that a significant voice was missing from conservation discourse, centred as it is largely between science and politics.
 These were the voices of millions of people, across numerous cultures and languages, with no professional interest, power or influence, who nevertheless express their concern for nature in general and birds in particular in their own words.

-with S. Bhagwat, S. Harrop, M. Bonta & S. Tidemann, ‘Leadership and listening: Inspiration for conservation mission and advocacy’, in D. Macdonald and K. J. Willis (eds), Key Topics in Conservation Biology 2 (Oxford: Wiley, 2013), pp. 92-109
+A.G.
+Gosler, S. Bhagwat, S. Harrop, M. Bonta & S. Tidemann, "Leadership and listening: Inspiration for conservation mission and advocacy", in D. Macdonald and K. J. Willis (eds), Key Topics in Conservation Biology 2 (Oxford: Wiley, 2013), pp. 92-109.
+DOI:10.1002/9781118520178

-with S. Tidemann (eds) (2010) Ethno-Ornithology – Birds, Indigenous Peoples, Culture and Society (London: Earthscan, 2010, paperback 2011)
+S. Tidemann and A. G. Gosler (eds) (2010) Ethno-Ornithology – Birds, Indigenous Peoples, Culture and Society (London: Routledge, 2011).